rwaldron/tc39-notes/es7/2016-11/dec-1.md

 WH: It seems odd to have a PrivateName be a single token.
 The more natural way to express it would be as two tokens, `#` followed by an IdentifierName.

 KG: Won't that allow whitespace between `#` and IdentifierName?
-- The hash is intended to be thought of as part of the proeprty name, ie:
+- The hash is intended to be thought of as part of the property name, ie:

 ```js
 this.